Past Projects

 Eve Joné Music - Jan 2023 - now

 Eve is a young singer-songwriter, performing lyrically-rich and emotionally literate indie folk songs.
-Tom has supported Eve in recording adn releasing her first album The Water and The Trees (2024) and with performing at local venues and festivals.
+Tom has supported Eve in recording and releasing her first album The Water and The Trees (2024) and with performing at local venues and festivals.

-Tom takes credit for introducing Eve to playing guitar and to songwriting - in fact for her very existence as a human being, as Eve is his daughter
+Tom takes credit for introducing Eve to playing guitar and to songwriting - in fact for her very existence as a human being, as Eve is his daughter!

 Friends of Highfields Community Orchard - 2009 to now